-- Will push strongly and urgently for a system that puts care before profit by backing universal healthcare that includes long-term care from day one.
+Push strongly and urgently for a system that puts care before profit by backing initiatives including universal healthcare that includes long-term care.

-- Fight for the right to quality home and community-based care for all who need it, regardless of income.
+Fight for the right to quality home and community-based supports and services for all who need them, regardless of income.

-- Advocate that the very wealthy pay their fair share so we can invest in the vital programs that keep people safe, healthy and supported.
+Commit to advancing policies that require the wealthy to pay their fair share so we can invest in the vital programs that keep all people safe, healthy and supported.

-- Take action to advance an inclusive society that upholds the right to dignity and justice for people with disabilities, seniors, Black people, people of color, immigrants, LGBTQI people and women.
+Take action to advance an inclusive society that upholds the right to dignity and justice for all people, including but not limited to people with disabilities, older adults, Black people, people of color, immigrants, LGBTQIA people, and cis and trans women.

 “I have been in home care for the past 16 years, but my pay hasn’t increased at all.”